Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Step 4

-Since containers by default have no storage accecible to them we need to write the NServiceBus diagnostics file to a different location.
+Since containers by default have no storage accessible to them we need to write the NServiceBus diagnostics file to a different location.
 For now add the following line to Sales, Billing and Shipping:

 `endpointConfiguration.CustomDiagnosticsWriter((_, __) => Task.CompletedTask);`